 Has anyone ever told you that you have a great voice?
-Even if they haven’t, you can still make money at home by pursuing voice-over acting jobs.
+Are you an extrovert with excellent communication skills?
+Then you can make money at home pursuing voice acting jobs.

-Voice-over acting can be an exciting and flexible career.
-Typically, your voice may be used for commercials, cartoon shows, video games, and more.
-Voice-over actors can also narrate audiobooks, do dubbed voice-overs to translate another language, or even work on radio promos.
+Voice acting can be an exciting and flexible at-home job.
+Typically, your voice is used for commercials, cartoons, movies, video games, podcasts, and more.
+Voice actors also provide narration for audiobooks, do dubbed voiceovers to translate another language, or even work on radio promotions.

-If this sounds like a field you’d love to get into, there are plenty of places to find work-from-home voice over jobs once you start growing and marketing your skills.
+If this sounds like a field you’d love to enter, there are plenty of places to find work-from-home voiceover jobs once you start growing and marketing your skills.

-How to Start Voice-Over Acting – What You Need
+How to Start Voice Acting – What You Need

-Whether you feel you have a natural talent or not, getting voice-over training is still a great idea.
-You may want to hire a voice-over coach or take a course so you can learn how to take good care of your voice, audition for roles, and perform well for samples you record.
+Whether you feel you have a natural talent or not, getting voiceover training is still a great idea.
+You may want to hire a voiceover coach or take a course to learn how to take good care of your voice, audition for roles, and perform well for samples you record.

-Training and practicing will help you build your portfolio and get ready for paying work opportunities.
+Training and practicing will help you build your portfolio and prepare for paying work opportunities.

-To get started with voice over acting, you’ll need some basic equipment like:
+To start, you’ll need some basic equipment like:

 - Recording software

-Consider checking out the Work From Home Doing Voice-Overs online program to help you get the training and business guidance needed to thrive in the industry.
-This course contains 26 videos and 14 PDFs, teaching you everything from the best voice over recording tips to the skills you need, where to find work, and also how to organize and grow your business.
+Consider checking out the Work From Home Doing Voiceovers online program to help you get the training and business guidance needed to thrive in the industry.
+This course contains 26 videos and 14 PDFs, teaching you everything from the best voiceover recording tips to the skills you need, where to find your first gig, and how to organize and grow your business.

-If you’re an aspiring audiobook narrator, you can also check out this Free Mini-Course to help you learn more about becoming a voice-over actor and how much you can make.
+If you’re an aspiring audiobook narrator, you can also check out this Free Mini-Course to help you learn more about becoming a voice actor and how much you can make.

-How Much Can You Make as a Voice-Over Actor?
+How Much Can You Make as a Voice Actor?

-Speaking of compensation, how much you earn as a voice-over actor depends on your skill set, the type of work you do, and who you work for.
+Speaking of compensation, how much you earn as a voice actor depends on your skillset, the type of work you do, and who your client is.

-On average, voice-over actors make around $17.50 per hour.
+On average, voiceover actors earn $31,400 annually.
 Some jobs will pay hourly for recording work, while others will pay a flat fee.
-This means you can earn anywhere from $20 to hundreds per project you take on.
-If you get an ongoing client, you can even use a monthly retainer fee if you’ll be completing similar tasks each week.
+This means you can make anywhere from $20 to hundreds per project you take on.
+If you get an ongoing client, you can use a monthly retainer fee if you’ll complete similar tasks each week.

-Backstage is a popular talent database for actors and performers that has been around since the 1960s.
-Casting calls and job leads are also posted here for voice over actors.
+Backstage is a popular talent database for actors and performers that’s been around since the 1960s.
+Casting calls and job leads are also posted here for voiceover actors.
 Each listing specifies the type of work, how much experience is required, and where the job is located.

-You can become a Backstage member for an annual fee to get instant job alerts and to set up a talent profile on the site so prospects can reach out to you.
+You can become a Backstage member for an annual fee to get instant job alerts and set up a site talent profile so prospects can reach out to you.

 You’ll receive invitations via email to apply for opportunities that fit the skillset you outlined in your profile.
 Jobs go fast, so it’s advised that you are proactive and meet deadlines to see the best results.
-VoiceBunny will process your payment once you submit the voice over files for the project and they are approved by the quality control team.
+BunnyStudio will process your payment once you submit the voiceover files for the project and the quality control team approves them.

-VoiceJockeys is always looking for talented voice-over actors to join their team.
-VoiceJockeys helps clients find you and book you for work.
+VoiceJockeys is always looking for talented voice actors to join their team.
+They help clients find you and book you for work.
 They do take a 50% commission on all work that you receive and complete from their platform.

 However, this is still a great place to start getting some paid portfolio work completed.
 When applying for a talent position, you need to submit two demos.
 Once your application is submitted, a representative will contact you within 24 hours.
 The timeframe may be longer if you apply on the weekend, but be sure to follow up regardless if you don’t hear anything at first.

-Don’t forget – you can always contact businesses in your area to see if they are looking to hire a voice-over actor.
-Research businesses that may need your service or if any have worked with voice over talent in the past.
+You can always contact businesses in your area to see if they’re looking to hire a voiceover actor.
+Research businesses that may need your service or, if any, have worked with voiceover talent in the past.
 One way to do this is by listening to local radio stations for companies in your area that are using radio spots to advertise; they may need your professional help.

-Plus, when you land one client (even if it’s for a one-off project), you’ll gain a testimonial and the opportunity for a referral if they’re happy with your work.
+Plus, once you land a client (even if it’s for a one-off project), you’ll gain a valuable testimonial and the opportunity for a referral if they’re happy with your work.

-If you enjoy speaking and want to utilize some new skills, voice-over acting can be a great career field to get into.
-You can land paying work without using a talent agency and even set your own pay for some projects.
+If you enjoy speaking and want to utilize your vocal skills, voice acting can be a great career field to get into.
+You can land paying work without using a talent agency and even set your own pay rate for some projects.

-It’s best to invest in training or courses initially so you can get in practice and record some demos.
-From there, look into the many different sites shared above to connect with paying clients.
+It’s best to invest in a training course or voice coach initially so you can hone your skills and record some demo reels.
+From there, look into the sites shared above to connect with paying clients.
 Remember, once you land a job and get your practice script, you will need to practice many times so that you can deliver a polished and professional clip.